animist-os/crux/crux_tutorial.md

-# Advanced Topics
+# Experiments

 ## Schenkerian Elaboration Patterns

-Nested mots on the RHS (right-hand-side) of the "cog" family of operators have the effect of coeercing their corresponding left-hand pips into subdivisions so they can be operated on 1:1.
+Nested mots on the RHS (right-hand-side) of the "cog" family of operators have the effect of coercing their corresponding left-hand pips into subdivisions so they can be operated on 1:1.
 For example:

 ```
 [0,4,-1,2] .
 [0, [1,0], 3, 4]
 ```

-This makes the nested mots act like Schenkerian elaborators.
-They take a single pip on the left side, and break it into 2 or more sub pips, each with its own displacement values for step and timescale.
-Note that if you want to expand the duration to compensate for the subdivision, you can just multiple all the nested mot's timescales by its length, like this:
+This makes nested mots act like Schenkerian elaborators.
+They take a single pip on the left side and break it into 2 or more sub pips, each with its own displacement values for step and timescale.

+Since nested mots now preserve unit duration by default, if you want the nested mot to preserve the total duration of the left pip, use explicit timescales:

 ```
 [0,4,-1,2] .
 [0, [1 | 2,0 | 2], 3, 4]